 About this content

-This section (this page, In a Nutshell, the FAQ, and Research Notes) was built on the content of the blog series, with Claude Code (Anthropic Opus 4.6, as of March–April 2026) used as an aid for structuring and drafting.
+This section (this page, In a Nutshell, the FAQ, and Research Notes) was built on the content of the blog series, with Claude Code (Anthropic) used as an aid for structuring and drafting.
+Codex (OpenAI) is also used alongside Claude Code, as a sub-agent for close reading of primary sources.
 Responsibility for factual accuracy and final editorial judgment rests with the author.

 The blog series (Pt.0–Pt.25) on the parent site was researched and written by the author over more than two years, drawing on primary sources — circuit diagrams, technical documents, academic papers, industry journals, patents, and more — examined by hand.

-"Established facts" and "the author's interpretation or conjecture" are explicitly distinguished throughout the text.
-If you spot any errors or have additional information, please get in touch.
+Wherever possible, "established facts" and "the author's interpretation or conjecture" are explicitly distinguished throughout the text.

 Revision History